 Our prices and costs explained

-Our Probate Department has many years of experience collectively in delivering high quality work in all matters relating to Wills and estate administration.
-In particular, the Department has particular expertise in high value estates and Inheritance Tax matters.
-The Department is made up of the following members:
+Our Probate team has many years of experience collectively in delivering high quality work in all matters relating to Wills and estate administration.
+In particular, the team has particular expertise in high value estates and Inheritance Tax matters.
+The team is made up of the following members:

 - Stephen Parr – Director and Head of the Probate and Administration Department and Solicitor